martynchamberlin/similiarity-between-tr-and-ct/readme.md

 # Percentage of similarity between TR and CT

-This calculates the similarity between the Scrivener 1881 edition of the Textus Receptus (TR) and the 2010 edition of the SBL Greek New Testament (CT).
-It does this for both the Greek texts as well as their English translation counterparts, with the Critical Text taking on the Elizabethan English of the King James Translation (1769 edition) for a true apples-to-apples comparison.
-The insights are achieved using two different algorithms, as discussed below.
+This analytical tool calculates the similarity between the Scrivener 1881 edition of the Textus Receptus (TR) and the 2010 edition of the SBL Greek New Testament (a critical text, CT).
+The tool works for both the Greek texts as well as their English counterparts in the KJV Parallel Bible (kjvparallelbible.org).
+The KJV Parallel Bible "translates" the critical text into the Elizabethan English of the King James Version for a true apples-to-apples comparison, in English, of the two major families of printed editions of the Greek New Testament.
+These insights are achieved using two different algorithms, as discussed below.

-For context to what prompted this, see [this Patreon update from Dr. Mark Ward](https://www.patreon.com/posts/math-wiz-needed-86367127):

-> I have two text files of the English New Testament, and I need someone with math skills to help me figure out how to accurately and succinctly—and mathematically—describe how similar they are.
-This is for the KJV Parallel Bible: one file is the standard 1769 KJV; the other file is the KJV as it would be if it were based on the critical text.
-I'd like to describe mathematically what percentage of words are exactly the same, and I'm stumbling.
-I have taught 5th grade homeschool math twice, but I am out of my depth!

 ### Algorithms